SantiQ0905/NBI_Portfolio/README.md

 # Nath's Medical Portfolio

 A modern, responsive portfolio website for a medical student showcasing professional experience, research, and clinical interests.
-Built with React, TypeScript, and Vite with full internationalization support.
+Built with React, TypeScript, and Vite with full internationalization support and modular CSS architecture.

 ## 🌟 Features